 When Samsung came out with the 10 series, they didn’t just release two new phones.
 No, they made out life much harder, in a good way of course, by adding a completely new model to the S10 series.
 I’m talking about the S10, which is this series smallest and also the cheapest phone.
 But cheap doesn’t necessarily mean bad.

 At first glance, it may seem like the S10e looks exactly the same as its bigger versions.
 But once you take a look closer, you’ll notice that there are actually some minor differences.

 No, you don’t need to worry about the build quality.
 It’s the same as all the rest of the premium models.
 And yes, this is still a premium model as its part of the Galaxy S series.
 Samsung has used only the best materials, aluminum and glass.

 The biggest change though is the small hole at the top corner of the screen.
 Unlike other companies, Samsung has decided to ditch the notch and move the front camera lens to the front of the screen.
-I have personally got nothing against notches, but I do like this new solution more.
+I have nothing against notches, but I like this new solution more.
 I have noticed that it doesn’t bother me as much.